timtimkaaa/MyObsidianRepoo/Inbox/Anxiety learned by association and conditioning.md

 So even in a seemingly calm environment we can feel anxious because of associations and conditioning.

+Another important aspect of conditioning is that anxiety can not only be conditioned by the thing in environment, but also from within.
+Say if you get punished for being angry as achild, you associate anger with anxiety.

 ### Also check out / References